michaelnny/deep_rl_zoo/README.md

 <!-- mdformat on -->
 Notes:
 * `P` means support parallel training with multiple actors on a single machine.
-* `*` means not fully tested on Atari games due to lack of access powerfull machine and GPUs.
+* `*` means not fully tested on Atari games due to lack of access powerful machine and GPUs.

 ## Code structure